The doctor will start

 a common problem in cirrhosis that can become life-threatening.

-also need testing to check for possible problems such as:
+also need testing to check for possible problems such as enlarged veins in your digestive tract or liver cancer.

 If cirrhosis becomes life-threatening, then

-liver transplant may be an option.
-But transplant is
+a liver transplant may be an option.
+But a transplant is

 cirrhosis is getting worse, you may choose to get care that focuses on your